Church of St Mary and All Saints, Hawksworth: Heritage

 The present church building dates back to the 12th century, most probably to about 1150, but there are documentary indications of an earlier, Saxon church dedicated, or dedicated also to St Edmund the Martyr.
 The church possesses a cross shaft with Danish Viking scroll and Christian cross ornamentation on two faces, which has been dated to the late 9th or early 10th century, but there are no surviving indications of Saxon work in the church fabric.

 References to St Edmund recur in church documents up to the 16th century as the dedication of an adjunct to the main chancel.
 In 1676 it was recorded that 88 people in Hawksworth were receiving communion and there were six Dissenters.

 The south wall of the tower bears the reset arch of a tympanum, carved with alternating rosettes and wheels in roundels, enclosing a row of zigzag carving.
 The centre shows a cross with splayed ends with a raised band just before the splay.
 At the top is an angel on the right and an Agnus Dei (Lamb of God) on the left, both set in roundels.
 The shaft of the cross shows two standing figures.
 Down the left hand side of the cross and below is a Latin inscription, which translates: "Walter and his spouse Cecelina had this church made in honour of our Lord and of Saint Mary the Virgin and all God's saints likewise."
-This tympanum was dated by Pevsner to the 12th century.
+This tympanum was dated by Nikolaus Pevsner to the 12th century.

 The nave was rebuilt in 1812–1813, the north aisle in 1837, and the chancel in 1851.
 The stained glass of the east window, by William Wailes, also dates from 1851.
 A new west door with a stone arch was added in 1866.
 The clock and a third bell followed in 1873.